Skip to main content

 Is this available on the Social Security Explorer?

-While the toggle is not available in the Explorer, if you have selected a reduction in the active scenario, it will persist when using the Social Security Explorer.
+The setting itself is not available within the Explorer.
+However, if you’ve applied a reduction in your active scenario, that assumption will carry through when using the Social Security Explorer.